foreverphoenix/the-phoenix-flavour/content/tpf/introduction/_index.md

 ## Overview

-The Phoenix Flavour for Skyrim SE is a vanilla-plus modding guide, featuring over 500 mods carefully selected and patched for a coherent and stable experience.
+The Phoenix Flavour for Skyrim SE is a vanilla-plus modding guide, featuring over 600 mods carefully selected and patched for a coherent and stable experience.
 Originally released in 2017, it has gone through many iterations and continues to be updated and expanded frequently.

 *The concept of "Vanilla plus" simply refers to a mod or mod setup that improves the existing game without attempting to turn it into something entirely different.
 It is a matter of preference and there are guides with different approaches out there for those who are tired of Skyrim's core gameplay loop.*

-Overall, the guide is highly accessible for modding beginners with its countless additional notes, explanations and screenshots.
+Overall, the guide is highly accessible for modding beginners with its countless additional notes, explanations, and screenshots.
 The less experience you have with modding Skyrim, the more important it is that you read everything *carefully*.
-The guide was written with the assumption that most readers have little previous knowledge about modding and supplies the basics before going more in-depth.
+The guide was written with the assumption that most readers have little to no previous knowledge about modding and supplies the basics before going more in-depth.

 Please note that installing the TPF setup by following the manual guide here on the website is time-consuming.
 Completion will likely take several days, depending on your internet connection and modding experience.
 If you are not interested in learning how to mod, it is highly recommended to install TPF with Wabbajack which requires only a fraction of the time and effort.